Introduction to Irrigation Controllers, Manifolds, and Valves

 Available manifold parts can be found here: Manifold Parts.

-A list of our valves by brand can be found here: Irrigation Valves.
+A list of our valves by the brand can be found here: Irrigation Valves.

 You can see our selection of valve boxes and valve box lids here: Valve Boxes and Replacement Lids.